 As curiosity or passions are ignited on social media, search volume on these subjects follows.

-The paper finds that there is a 9-10 week lag, but correlation, between social media conversations and the ensuing search results for the topic searched.
+The paper finds that there is a 9-10 week lag, but correlation, between social media mentions and the ensuing search results for the topic searched.
 This may differ depending on industry, topic, and of course broader cultural trends.

 As a rough guide you can build this type of time lag into your content calendar.